Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic02/assignment02_analyzing_cardiovascular_desease_data.md

 ## 1.3.
 Analyzing BMI
 ### Task:

 Create a new feature – BMI ([Body Mass Index](https://en.wikipedia.org/wiki/Body_mass_index)).
-To do this, divide weight in kilogramms by the square of the height in meters.
+To do this, divide weight in kilograms by the square of the height in meters.
 Normal BMI values are said to be from 18.5 to 25.

 ```{code-cell} ipython3